grascii/grascii/docs/gsearch.rst

    generated.
 3. Choose an interpretation (parse).
    For each interpretation a regular expression is constructed.
-4. Each token is replaced with a string of regex alternatives among its equivalent forms and similar forms based on the uncertainty level.
+4. Each token is replaced with a string of regexp alternatives among its equivalent forms and similar forms based on the uncertainty level.
 To learn how uncertainty is resolved, see similarity.md.
 5. In standard mode, modifiers are preserved.
-Or all possible modifiers for each token are built into the regex which may or may not occur.
+Or all possible modifiers for each token are built into the regexp which may or may not occur.
-6. A set of starting letters is tracked which are the first alphabetic characters required to be accepted by any regex.
+6. A set of starting letters is tracked which are the first alphabetic characters required to be accepted by any regexp.
-7. The dictionary files corresponding to these letters are opened and each line is searched with each regex.
+7. The dictionary files corresponding to these letters are opened and each line is searched with each regexp.
-8. Any lines that have a matching regex are returned.
+8. Any lines that have a matching regexp are returned.